 (Watch me whip, watch me randonee-nae)

 In 2018 Yawp! will be offering it's second Randonee-nae, and it will take place on Saturday, April 28th at 7am.
 We'll adhere to rules of a Randonee; there will be controls (dance breaks), there will be a minimum and maximum speed, and we will ride a minimum of 200 kilometers.
 A Randonee is not a race; riders strive to finish a course within a specified time, and receive equal recognition regardless of finishing order.
 Riders can ride alone or in groups, and are expected to be self-sufficient.

 With that said, keep in mind that a randonee is kind of like an arctic exploration; the goal isn't to be the first one to return, but to do what you can to make sure everyone on the exploration makes it back.
 You aren't responsible for anyone else, but it'd be real swell if you helped a fellow participant in need.

 Therefore, please plan to remain at the finish line until 8:30pm to cheer on everyone who completes the Randonee-nae.

 If snow or severe rain is forecast, we'll try to reschedule.
 We want to ride this ride, but the bike shop gets wildly busy in the summer (or let's hope it will), and we can't promise that our schedule will accommodate a rain date.
 We bring all of this up to say that whether the ride does or does not occur as scheduled, we'll be donating your entry fee to charity regardless.

 This is a self-supported ride.
 There will be 3-ish controls, and there may or may not be bananas there.
-Plan like there will be no bananas.
+There are gas stations very close to the route at miles 25, 66, 83.5, and 112, so if your body runs well on Slim Jims and hot Cheetos, you're in luck.

 You will receive a finisher's prize.